 - Deadline submissions: Wednesday 28th March 2018 at 12noon

 - Confirmation travel (after the exam results are released): Thursday 5 July 2018

 - SOLACE field trip (Keele students travel to the Philippines): end of July 2018

 - Producing a creative, global learning toolkit, a piece for the SOLACE exhibition and a paper: 2018-19

-- SOLACE research week (Ateneo students travel to the UK): week in 2019, date to be confirmed
+- SOLACE research week (Ateneo students travel to the UK): a week in 2019, date to be confirmed

 - Launch SOLACE exhibition Keele: Wednesday 1 May 2019

 - Professor Mihaela Kelemen, Director of CASIC: email@example.com

 - Dr Lisa Dikomitis, Principal Investigator SOLACE: firstname.lastname@example.org

 Don’t forget to follow us on Twitter @Solace_Research